What is East Asian Medicine?

 East Asian Medicine is a relatively recent name for a very ancient medical tradition.
 It is often referred to as Traditional Chinese Medicine (TCM), but I prefer the term East Asian Medicine (EAM) because it is a broader term and I use many techniques from Japan and Korea, as well as China.
 This tradition of healing is also commonly known as Oriental Medicine, but some people understandably find the term “oriental” offensive since it was invented by Westerners to collectively refer to a broad swath of countries and cultures that don’t really view themselves as connected.

 The Western medical establishment views EAM as an “alternative” form of medicine.
-This is funny when you consider that this particular form of “alternative medicine” was around thousands of years before anything that resembled Western medicine came about.
-Practiced for 5,000 years, East Asian Medicine seeks to balance the flow of energy (qi, pronounced “chee”) along distinct channels throughout the body (meridians).
+This is funny when you consider that this particular form of “alternative medicine” was around thousands of years before Western medicine came about.
+Practiced for 5,000 years, East Asian Medicine seeks to balance the flow of energy (qi/chi, pronounced “chee”) along distinct channels throughout the body (meridians).
 Techniques for balancing qi include acupuncture, moxibustion, dietary advice, herbal medicine, massage, and many others.
 EAM views patients holistically, considering emotional, mental and spiritual health, as well as the physical body.
 East Asian Medicine provides cost effective, non-invasive, drug-free, all natural treatment options.

 What is acupuncture?